lawrennd/finx/docs/usage.md

 ## Net Worth Tracking (Planned)

 The `networth` command will help you track your overall financial position.
+This feature is currently planned but not yet implemented.

 ### Planned Subcommands